maharmstone/btrfs/README.md

 different for this to be practical.
 If this bothers you, you can create a Windows ACL on files that you don't want to be able to edit.

+* I can't see my volume in Disk Management / diskmgmt.msc

+No, sorry, you can't.
+We use a fake block device so that RAID works properly, and diskmgmt doesn't know anything about this.
+Your volume should appear in Explorer, and you can use the property sheet to change the drive letter if you wish.

 Changelog
 ---------